goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - React Router Dom
     - Navigation for dom-based apps
     - To get an actual implementation of react-router that works inside of specifically the browser.
-    - Anytime that you want to use react-router on a project to handle navigation, you are always going to installing react router dom, not react router.
+    - Anytime that you want to use react router on a project to handle navigation, you are always going to installing react router dom, not react router.
   - React Router Native
     - Navigation for React Native apps
   - React Router Redux